sibgit/sibgit.github.io/exercises_advanced_topics.md

 1. Enter the `exercise_1/vim_cheatsheet.git` repository and have a look at it's history.
 If you are using `vim` as an editor in Git, you can have a look at the content of the files to learn about some useful `vim` commands.
-   Switch to the `dev` branch, and look which files it contains.
-Then go back to the `main` branch.

 2. Looking at the **commit history** on the `main` branch, you will see that the edits to the different files are all over the place.
 To make things more